product guideFeb 27, 2026·11 min read

 Deployment follows a structured sequence.
 The Deal Intelligence Agent bundle is designed for the following tools: n8n, Pipedrive, Anthropic API, Slack.
 Here is the recommended deployment path:

 1. Step 1: Import workflow and configure credentials.
-Import the n8n workflow JSON and configure your Pipedrive, Anthropic, Perplexity, and Slack API credentials.
+Import the n8n workflow JSON and configure your Pipedrive, Anthropic, and Slack API credentials.

 2. Step 2: Configure DHS scoring weights and Slack channels.
 Set deal health scoring weights in the Analyst node.
 Map each priority tier (Critical, Attention, Healthy, Champion) to a Slack channel.